+LO Learning outcome Learning and Assessment

+number Teaching methods

+methods

-LO number Learning outcome Learning and Teaching methods Assessment methods C1 Abstract the essential features from a complex system to provide a usable framework for evaluation.
-The essential skills of simplification of complex problems and abstraction are introduced via a combination of lectures, seminars, workshops and computer labs.
-Learning is reinforced through guided independent study.
-Students are primarily assessed on the theoretical construction, manipulation and application of economic models through written examinations and set -exercises.
+C1 system to provide a usable framework for evaluation. introduced to financial and economic data primarily in computer lata seminars and workshops. essential skill simplification complex computer labs, seminars and workshops.
+The essential skills of simplification of complex problems and Students are primarily assessed on the theoretical construction, manipulation and application of financial and economic models through written examinations C2 Organise and present economic or financial data to frame an appropriate problem and identify a solution. abstraction are introduced via a combination of lectures and seminars.
+Learning is reinforced through guided independent study. and set- exercises.
 The practical implementation and use of data is primarily assessed through coursework, mostly in the form of written reports and essays.
-C2 Organise and present economic data to frame an appropriate problem and identify a solution.